-In this study, for the purpose of proof of concept, we adopt standard denoising diffusion models as our choice of diffusion model~\cite{ho2020denoising,song2022denoising}.
-The following outlines the image reconstruction process of a trained DDPM.
-Given a test image which possibly contain anomalous regions, a denoising diffusion model is used to generate the corresponding normal image.
-The reconstruction process consists of two processes called \emph{forward process (or diffusion process)} and \emph{reverse process}.
+In this study, for the purpose of proof of concept, we adopt standard denoising diffusion models as our choice of diffusion model~\citep{ho2020denoising,song2022denoising}.
+We outline the image reconstruction process of a trained DDPM below.
+Given a test image that possibly contains anomalous regions, a denoising diffusion model is used to generate the corresponding normal image.
+The reconstruction consists of two processes called \emph{forward process (or diffusion process)} and \emph{reverse process}.
 In the forward process, noise is sequentially added to the test image so that it converges to a standard Gaussian distribution $\mathcal{N}(\bm{0}, I)$.
 Let $\bm{x}$ be an image represented as a vector with each element corresponding to a pixel value.
 Given an original test image $\bm{x}_0$, noisy images $\bm{x}_1, \bm{x}_2, \dots, \bm{x}_T$ are sequentially generated, where $T$ is the number of noise addition steps.
 We consider the distribution of the original and noisy test images, which is denoted by $q(\bm{x})$, and approximate the distribution by a parametric model $p_\theta(\bm{x})$ with $\theta$ being the parameters.
-Using a sequence of noise scheduling parameters $0 < \beta_1 < \beta_2, < \dots < \beta_T < 1$, the forward process is written as
+Using a sequence of noise scheduling parameters $0 < \beta_1 < \beta_2 < \dots < \beta_T < 1$, the forward process is written as

 By the reproducibility of the Gaussian distribution, $\bm{x}_t$ can be rewritten by a linear combination of $\bm{x}_0$ and $\epsilon_t$, i.e.,